abrahampm/histobcad/README.md

 The clone the repository using the `git clone` command.\
 Navigate to the project folder.\
 Create a Python Virtual Environment using `python3 -m venv ./venv/` which will create a new virtual environment placed in venv folder inside the project root.\
-Finally, install the project requirements using `pip install -r requirements.txt`.\
+Finally, install the project requirements using `pip install -r requirements.txt`
+\

-To bundle the application using PyInstaller execute `pyinstaller main.spec`.\
+To bundle the application using PyInstaller execute `pyinstaller main.spec`